hartwigmedical/hmftools/purity-ploidy-estimator/README.md

-somatic_min_total | 300 | Minimum number of somatic variants required to assist highly diploid fits. somatic_min_purity_spread | 0.15 | Minimum spread within candidate purities before somatics can be used. somatic_min_purity | 0.17 | Somatic fit will not be used if both somatic and fitted purities are less than this value. somatic_deviation_weight | 1 | Proportion of somatic deviation to include in fitted purity score. highly_diploid_percentage | 0.97 | Proportion of genome that must be diploid before using somatic fit.
+somatic_min_total | 300 | Minimum number of somatic variants required to assist highly diploid fits. somatic_min_purity_spread | 0.15 | Minimum spread within candidate purities before somatics can be used. somatic_min_purity | 0.17 | Somatic fit will not be used if both somatic and fitted purities are less than this value. somatic_penalty_weight | 1 | Proportion of somatic penalty to include in fitted purity score. highly_diploid_percentage | 0.97 | Proportion of genome that must be diploid before using somatic fit.

 ### Example Usage